18wh1a1250/III-year-Lab-2/CN&WT LAB/CN Experiments/Experiment-1(Char count)/README.md

 2.Counting the number of characters in every frame.
 3.Printing the character count and frame.
 4.Print the frames without count.
-Printing the data in frames form.
+5.Printing the data in frames form.

 ### Output